syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/groups.md

 ## Multi-line input with floating label

-To create a multi-line input field, use the [multiline](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.TextBox.html#Syncfusion_EJ2_Inputs_TextBox_Multiline) property.
-This will turn the input into a TextArea component, allowing you to resize the number of rows as needed.
+To create a multiline input using the [multiline](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.TextBox.html#Syncfusion_EJ2_Inputs_TextBox_Multiline) API, it will act as a TextArea component.
+You can also resize the rows.

 {% if page.publishingplatform == "aspnet-core" %}